ryleighnewman/Automating-Flashcard-Creation-for-Anki-Using-ChatGPT/README.md

 ![Screenshot 1](images/1.png)
 ### Step 2: Gather Screenshots, Send to ChatGPT
-- Take screenshots of your textbook pages.
-You can include the entire page, no need to crop it.
+- Take screenshots of all your textbook pages.
+You can include the entire page, no need to crop it for formatting purposes.
+Unnecessary info will be omitted automatically.
-- I find it easier to do one at a time.
-So take a screenshot, drag it into ChatGPT, have it make the table (the following steps)... repeat.
+- Upload and send one page at a time.
+- **IMPORTANT: ChatGPT cannot handle entire PDFs.
+It is best to do individual page screenshots, or a word count equivalent (500 max).
+Otherwise it may hallucinate and/or leave out information.**

 ![Screenshot 2](images/2.png)
-- This ^^^ is the response after hitting 'send,' sending a single page screenshot of an organic chemistry textbook.
+- The above inage is the response after hitting 'send,' sending a single page screenshot of an organic chemistry textbook.
-- **IMPORTANT: ChatGPT cannot handle entire PDFs.
-It is best to do individual page screenshots.
-It will hallucinate and leave out information.**
-- **ALSO: ChatGPT freaks out when its output is too long.
-So, if you give it a bunch of screenshots at once, it may hallucinate and will certainly leave out information.**

 ### Step 3: Paste Content in Microsoft Excel

+- Each time you send a photo, you will get a new table.
 - Manually copy and paste the table from ChatGPT into Excel.
 - Ensure that the questions and answers are aligned properly in ONLY two columns, with questions on the left and answers on the right.
 - Repeat the process one screenshot at a time until you're finished with all the pages.
 You can merge all of your flashcards into one big file.